ahuigo/ahuigo.github.io/post/db/gorm-chain-hooks.md

     //Generates
     SELECT * FROM users where name = 'jinzhu' AND age = 30 AND active = 1;

+## Multiple Immediate Methods
+When using multiple immediate methods with GORM, later immediate method will reuse before immediate methods’s query conditions (excluding inline conditions)

+    db.Where("name LIKE ?", "jinzhu%").Find(&users, "id IN (?)", []int{1, 2, 3}).Count(&count)
+        //1.
+SELECT * FROM users WHERE name LIKE 'jinzhu%' AND id IN (1, 2, 3)
+        //2.
+SELECT count(*) FROM users WHERE name LIKE 'jinzhu%'

 ## Scopes
 Scope is build based on the method chaining theory.
 With it, you could extract some generic logics, to write more reusable libraries.